-This policy should be read in conjunction with the Guidelines for the provision of assistance after leaving out-of-home care.
+This policy should be read in conjunction with the Guidelines for the provision of assistance after leaving long term statutory out-of-home care.

-DCJ staff should read this policy in conjunction with Financial support for children and young people in OOHC placements managed by Communities and Justice.
+DCJ staff should read this policy in conjunction with Financial support for children and young people in OOHC.